xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 The discussion with Numan was interesting.
-He was critical on the stability of the political scene in Turkey, and flatly mentions that there is little hope and interest for startups that service the Turkey market, or exiting in Turkey via IPO or even a M&A.
+He was critical on the stability of the political scene in Turkey, and flatly mentions that there is little hope and interest for startups that service the Turkey market, or exiting in Turkey via IPO or even an M&A.

-According to Numan, succesful startups in Turkey are those who target markets outside of Turkey, and currently the startups that he funds are targeting the US or Asia markets.
-These are much realistic strategies and can attract potential M&A buyers or even for an IPO in the US or London.
+According to Numan, successful startups in Turkey are those who target markets outside of Turkey, and currently, the startups that he funds are targeting the US or Asia markets.
+These are many realistic strategies and can attract potential M&A buyers or even for an IPO in the US or London.

-On the flipside, Numan says that the instability of things in Turkey has made the people here very adaptive to change and move fast, which is a positive trait for enterpreneurs.
+On the flipside, Numan says that the instability of things in Turkey has made the people here very adaptive to change and move fast, which is a positive trait for entrepreneurs.

 ### Networking dinner